Trevor Lucas: Fotheringay and Fairport Convention

 By May 1969 Lucas was dating Sandy Denny, lead singer of Fairport Convention, when he played triangle in Si Tu Dois Partir on their album Unhalfbricking (July 1969).
 In late 1969 Lucas, Denny and Conway formed Fotheringay after Denny left Fairport Convention – other members included Pat Donaldson on bass guitar and Jerry Donahue on guitar and vocals.
 In June 1970 Fotheringay released a self-titled album where Lucas provided acoustic guitar and vocals.
 The album included the Lucas-penned track, "The Ballad of Ned Kelly" (aka "Poor Ned") and "Peace in the End" co-written with Denny.
 Allmusic's Dave Thompson was not impressed by Lucas' vocals, "great guitarist though he was, his voice offers nothing that you could not hear in any amateur folk club, any night of the week, rendering Dylan's 'Too Much of Nothing', Gordon Lightfoot's 'The Way I Feel', and his own 'Ballad of Ned Kelly' little more than makeweights".
 Whereas Nick Talevski in Knocking on Heaven's Door: Rock Obituaries (2006), found "The Ballad of Ned Kelly" to be a highlight of the album.

 The band broke up in 1971 with Denny undertaking a solo career with backing from Lucas.
-A follow up album had been recorded in November to December 1970 but it was abandoned until 2007, when it was finally completed by Donahue and released in September 2008 as Fotheringay 2.
+A follow-up album had been recorded in November to December 1970 but it was abandoned until 2007, when it was finally completed by Donahue and released in September 2008 as Fotheringay 2.
 Lucas felt his time with Fotheringay was the most enjoyable of his music career, the band members were "being more creative, more expressive".
 From 1969 to 1972 Lucas focused on sound engineering and record production.
 During that time he worked with various groups and former members of Fotheringay.
-In 1972, Lucas organised and produced a one-off album "The Bunch" which featured 12 classic oldies favourites performed by past and (then) present members of Fairport Convention, as well other friends.
+In 1972, Lucas organised and produced a one-off album, Rock On by "The Bunch," which featured 12 classic oldies favourites performed by past and (then) present members of Fairport Convention, as well other friends.
 He became a session musician and record producer for Bronco, Julie Covington, Al Stewart, The Strawbs and Richard & Linda Thompson.

 During July and August 1972 Lucas helped Fairport Convention record their album Rosie (February 1973) and brought Jerry Donahue in for several tracks.
 Subsequently he and Donahue joined the group.
 On 20 September 1973 Lucas and Denny married and shortly thereafter Denny rejoined Fairport Convention.
 In late 1975 Fairport started a long promotional tour and shortly afterwards Lucas, Denny and Donahue left the band.
 Lucas and Denny left because "[w]e'd spent eight months on the road touring, and we'd been thinking of having a family and all that sort of thing".
 Lucas assisted on Denny's further solo work.
 In the mid-1970s the couple relocated to the village of Byfield in Northamptonshire, in July 1977 Denny gave birth to their only child, a daughter, Georgia Rose Lucas.